laurenbrackman/laurenbrackman/README.md

 - 👟 I am passionate about running, rock climbing, coffee, and going on walks with my husband
 - 🔭 I’m currently working on full-stack development
-- 🌱 I’m currently learning React.js
+- 🌱 I’m currently learning Figma to HTML
 - 📫 How to reach me: lauren.g.brackman@gmail.com